 |

-New reviews posted 1 April 2025 Signed copies (personalized on request) of the latest Sallis books are available from The Poisoned Pen bookstore in Scottsdale, Arizona.
+New reviews posted 1 April 2025 Limited signed copies of the latest Sallis books may be available from The Poisoned Pen bookstore in Scottsdale, Arizona.
 Section spéciale pour mes lecteurs français Mise à jour 28 décembre, 2014 Bedford Square Publishers/No Exit Press: Sallis' UK publishers.
 Soho Press: Sallis' primary US publishers Host Publications: publishers of Limits of the Sensible World and Potato Tree |

 We found six dead out behind the store this morning.
 No one knows what